Top

 Quality of machines

 Even though one uses Cad Cam software, there can be variations to the crowns and bridges created.
 There are instances where you have ill-fitting crowns.
-The reason for this could be the quality of milling machines used and the experience of the user.
+The reason for this could be the milling machines’ quality and the user’s experience.
 More expensive machines are created to achieve higher accuracy levels than others.

 Top Cad Cam Machine for Dental Lab

-Here is the list of Cad Cam Dentistry, which is used in both the dental laboratory and the dental office.
+Here is the Cad Cam Dentistry list used in both the dental laboratory and the dental office.

 1. Planmeca FIT